GenOL: Generating Diverse Examples for Name-only Online Learning: Approach

-which takes the system prompt $P_S$ and all previously generated prompts $\{P_m\}_{m=1}^{i-1}$ as input.
-Since there are no negative examples in the initial step (\ie, $i$ = 1), we use the base prompt $P_B$ as the initial negative example, where $P_B = \textit{`A photo of [concept]'}$.
+where $P_S$ denotes the system prompt and $S_i$ denotes the set of previously generated prompts up to the $i_\text{th}$ generation step.
+Since there are no negative examples in the initial step (\ie, $i$ = 1), we use the base prompt $P_B = \textit{`A photo of $c$'}$ as the initial negative example.
 To generate $N$ different prompts, we repeat the process $N$ times.
-As previously generated prompts are iteratively used as negative examples, we name this process as Recurrent Prompt Generation (RPG).
-The system prompt $P_S$ we use is as follows:
+As previously generated prompts are iteratively used as negative examples, we call this process as Recurrent Prompt Generation (RPG).
+We provide the details of the system prompt $P_S$ in the Section~\ref{sec:appx:imp_detail}.

-However, generating a large number of prompts using RPG poses a challenge.
-As the iterative steps are repeated, the length of the LLM input for in-context learning (ICL) increases, which can lead to difficulties in fully utilizing information within the long context, a problem known as \emph{lost-in-the-middle challenge}~\citep{an2024make, liu2024lost}, as well as substantial computational overhead in long-context ICL~\citep{li2024long}.
+However, generating a large number of prompts using RPG poses a critical challenge.
+As the iterative steps are repeated, the LLM input length increases, causing difficulties in fully utilizing the long context, a problem known as \emph{lost-in-the-middle challenge}~\citep{an2024make, liu2024lost}, as well as substantial computational overhead in long-context ICL~\citep{li2024long}.

-To address this challenge, we divide the RPG into multiple subtasks using a hierarchical tree structure.
-Specifically, we construct a complete $K$-ary tree~\citep{gross2018graph}, where every internal node has exactly $K$ child nodes.
-Each node represents a prompt, with the root node (\ie, the node at depth 0) defined as $P_B = \textit{`A photo of [concept]'}$.
-To generate the $K$ child nodes at depth 1, we first perform RPG.
-To generate more diverse prompts, we extend the tree to depth 2, again using RPG, with each parent node at depth 1 serving as the base prompt $P_B$ in Eq.~\ref{eq:non_hierarchical}, and this process continues for subsequent depths.
-Formally, focusing on the $k\textsuperscript{th}$ child node at depth $d$, denoted as $P_{d,k}$ ($ d \geq 0, ~1 \leq k \leq K$), its child nodes $P_{d+1,k'}$ ($1 \leq k' \leq K$) are generated through the RPG as follows:
+\paragraph{\promptmethodfull (\textbf{\promptmethod}).} To address this challenge, we divide the RPG into multiple subtasks using a hierarchical tree.
+Specifically, we construct a complete $K$-ary tree~\citep{gross2018graph}, where every internal node has $K$ child nodes.
+Each node represents a generated prompt, with the root node (\ie, the node at depth $d=0$) defined as $P_B = \textit{`A photo of $c$'}$.
+For fewer than $K$ prompts, RPG is performed at depth $d=1$.
+For more than $K$ prompts, the tree extends to depth $d \geq 2$, with each parent node at depth $d-1$ serving as the base prompt, as shown in Figure~\ref{fig:overview}.
+Formally, focusing on the $k\textsuperscript{th}$ child node at depth $d$, denoted as $P_{d,k}$ ($ d \geq 0, ~1 \leq k \leq K$), its child nodes $P_{d+1,k'}$ ($1 \leq k' \leq K$) are generated through the RPG as follows: where $S_{d+1,k'}$ denotes the set of previously generated nodes that share the same parent node $P_{d,k}$.
+By constructing a complete $K$-ary Tree with a depth of $D$, we can generate $\frac{K^{D+1}-1}{K-1}$ nodes (\ie, prompts), including all internal and leaf nodes.
+This hierarchical generation allows for diverse prompt generation while bounding the number of negative examples by $K$ ($\ll N$), thereby addressing both the \emph{lost-in-the-middle challenge} and the computational overhead.